ricedh/drafts/03-ner.md

 As mentioned, we chose Stanford's Named Entity Recognition software to use to identify locations in our corpora of runaway slave ads.
 We chose to write our entity tagger script in Python, and fortunately there is an interface called [Pyner](https://github.com/dat/pyner) that hooks calls to the NER program.

-Once we download NER and cd'd to the directory, we started it with the following UNIX command:
+Once we downloaded NER and cd'd to the directory, we started it with the following UNIX command:

 ```
 java -mx1000m -cp stanford-ner.jar edu.stanford.nlp.ie.NERServer -loadClassifier classifiers/english.conll.4class.distsim.crf.ser.gz -port 8080 -outputFormat inlineXML